pinellolab/dictys/README.rst

 2. `full-multiome <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/full-multiome>`_: an extended version of the above tutorial with detailed usage.

 3. `full-skin <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/full-skin>`_: a short tutorial for the inference and analysis of dynamic networks on SHARE-seq data for mouse skin.
+Contains a simple demonstration to account for covariates.

 The network analysis tutorials below use the same reconstructed networks as in the paper and are designed to fully replicate the results.